 We also recommend watching the video below which steps you through the online form process:

 In April 2019, the Government passed a new law changing the rules for how financial advice is provided to retail clients.

-As part of the changes, the Government is removing the three current adviser types – Registered Financial Adviser, Authorised Financial Adviser and QFE adviser – and all advisers will need to meet the same standards.
+As part of the changes, the Government is removing three current adviser types – Registered Financial Advisers, Authorised Financial Advisers and QFE advisers.

 You will need a licence if you want to be a financial advice provider and continue providing advice on your own account to your own clients – for example, you run your own business now and want to continue doing this.